 Find out more

-Iis Tussyadiah is Professor of Intelligent Systems in Service and Acting Head of School of Hospitality and Tourism Management at University of Surrey.
+Iis Tussyadiah is Professor of Intelligent Systems in Service, Head of School of Hospitality and Tourism Management, and Fellow of the Surrey Institute for People-Centred Artificial Intelligence at University of Surrey.
 Iis conducts research on digital transformation in the travel and hospitality industry, focusing on human-computer interaction, consumer behavior, and mobility.
 She investigates the applications and implications of intelligent systems in the services sector to inform business practice and policy.

-Iis serves as Associate Editor of Annals of Tourism Research and Editorial Board member of several tourism journals.
-She is a founding member of the Alliance for Innovators and Researchers in Tourism and Hospitality (AIRTH).
-Iis served as Vice President (2014-2017) and later President (2018-2020) of the International Federation for Information Technologies and Travel & Tourism (IFITT).
+Iis served as Vice President (2014-2017) and later President (2018-2020) of the International Federation for Information Technologies and Travel & Tourism (IFITT) and is a founding member of the Alliance for Innovators and Researchers in Tourism and Hospitality (AIRTH).
 She received several Best Research Paper/Journal Paper of the Year Awards at ENTER conferences in 2008, 2012, 2013, 2016, 2019, and 2020, I-CHRIE in 2008, Advances in Destination Management in 2012, etc. Iis was awarded Best Emerging Scholar in Tourism (BEST) by the International Tourism Studies Associations (ITSA) in 2016.